Are your pot plants waterlogged? There are many ways this can happen, but you CAN avoid losing your precious plants!

-Do you have waterlogged pot plants?
-In eastern Australia and particularly Queensland, a large number of homeowners suffer inundation by flood waters as a result of extreme weather events every year.
-You may live in a heavy rainfall area and you may have the same problem.
+In eastern Australia and particularly Queensland, a large number of home owners suffer inundation by flood waters, as a result of extreme weather events, every year.
+You may live in a heavy rainfall area and have the same problem.
 Prolonged heavy rainfall and flooding can cause havoc for us in our gardens.
+Poor drainage and overwatering can also contribute to this problem.

-I’ve had to have my own strategies for coping with subtropical weather events so here are some steps to follow for pot plants that have been completely inundated by flood water:
+I’ve had to have my own strategies for coping with subtropical weather events, so here are some steps and techniques to follow.

 - Firstly, hose off the plant foliage to remove any sludge or chemical residues – use higher pressure for strong shrubs and potted trees and lower water pressure for delicate plants.